wp-plugins/ip-blacklist-cloud/readme.txt

 == Changelog ==

+= 1.8 =
+* Reduced server connection time.
+* Disabled auto submission of Comments for spam check.
+You must "Calculate" it manually from now.

 = 1.7 =
 * Cloud Account (Premium) function has been disabled due to problems in connecting with our server.